General Electric (GE) Five Forces Analysis & Recommendations

 • Moderate size of individual suppliers (moderate force)

-Suppliers have a moderate population in most of the industries where General Electric conducts business.
-For example, the aviation industry has only a moderate population of suppliers.
-Nonetheless, in this Five Forces analysis case, the intensity of the bargaining power of suppliers on General Electric is weakened because of the high overall supply, such as input materials for manufacturing processes.
-In this external analysis, the moderate size of individual suppliers is also considered.
-Larger suppliers have higher bargaining power over GE.
-Thus, this external factor imposes a moderate force on General Electric.
-In this component of the Five Forces analysis, the external factors create the moderate bargaining power of suppliers.
-General Electric’s management must include this force as one of the major strategic concerns affecting the business and its industry environment.
+Suppliers have a moderate population in General Electric’s industry environment.
+For example, avionics development has a moderate and limited population of suppliers.
+Also, in this Five Forces analysis case, the bargaining power of suppliers affecting General Electric is significant but limited because of the moderate overall supply, such as input materials for aircraft engine manufacturing processes.
+The moderate size of individual suppliers is also considered in this external analysis.
+With its moderate size, the average supplier has a significant but limited bargaining power over General Electric.
+Overall, the moderate bargaining power of suppliers in this Five Forces analysis of GE is a significant force with limited impact on the company and its industry environment.

 Threat of Substitutes or Substitution (Weak Force)